evenboee/Git-Good-Discord/README.md

     - e.g. `!subscribe git.gvk.idi.ntnu.no/1965/evenbbo1 issues,merge_requests`
 - `!unsubscribe <gitlab_instance>/<repo_id>/<gitlab_username>` to unsubscribe from all events
     - e.g. `!unsubscribe git.gvk.idi.ntnu.no/1965/evenbbo1`
-- `!subscriptions` to get subscriptions of channel
+- `!subscriptions` to get your subscriptions in the current channel

 #### Admin commands